Winipedia/pyrig/README.md

 The `CopyModuleOnlyDocstringConfigFile` is particularly useful for creating configuration files that mirror source modules but only contain documentation, keeping the generated files clean and focused.

-### Managed Configuration Files
+### Configuration Files Managed by the Machinery

+The ConfigFile Machinery automatically manages the following configuration files:

 #### `pyproject.toml`

-Stores project metadata and dependencies. pyrig automatically adds essential dev dependencies (ruff, mypy, pytest, pre-commit) and configures them with the strictest possible settings to enforce best practices.
+Stores project metadata and dependencies.
+The machinery automatically adds essential dev dependencies (ruff, mypy, pytest, pre-commit) and configures them with the strictest possible settings to enforce best practices.

 - **Dependency Management**: All dependencies use `*` as the version to stay up-to-date
 - **Version Constraints**: Use dictionary syntax for specific constraints: `{"version": "*", "python": "<3.15"}`